soku-cn/soku-cn.github.io/src/mods/GameplayMods/UnlimitedMod.md

 ==== Normals ====
 * Airdash: new animation
 * 5AAA: new animation
-* 5AAAA: new animation; more untech # allows followup combos; hit vector changed # enemy is closer to utusho
+* 5AAAA: new animation; more untech # allows followup combos; hit vector changed # enemy is closer to utsuho
 * 2A: hit animation changed
 * j.5A: duration: 55 -> 46 # recovery -9
 * j.6A: forces knockdown, hitbox remains the same size for the entire duration, extended hurtbox under utsuho removed